-Note 3 Risk and capital management
+Note 2 Risk and capital management

 Kommuninvest's principal assignment is to ensure access to stable and efficient funding for the local government sector.
 This entails borrowing funds on the financial market, based on customers' needs.
-The operating model entails the Company being exposed to risks.
-The Company's targets, principles and methods for managing these risks, and the methods for measuring those risks, are presented below (see also pages 37-41 for a comprehensive description of the Company's risk profile and risk organisation and the separate Risk and Capital Management Report, which is available at www.kommuninvest.se).
+All of the Group's financial operations are conducted within the Company.
+The operating model entails the Company, and thus also the Group, being exposed to risks.
+Kommuninvest's targets, principles and methods for managing these risks, and the methods for measuring those risks, are presented below (see also pages 44-48 for a comprehensive description of Kommuninvest's risk profile and risk organisation and the separate Risk and Capital Management Report, which is available at www.kommuninvest.se).
 Also shown under each area of risk are the current exposure and estimated capital requirement.